Diegogagan2587/budget-app/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank to the youtube channel Code A program for providing the intial [template for the Navigation](https://youtu.be/X6CsbhSVUEc)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>